ktoso/protoc-gen-scala/README.md

 Why?
 ----
-This project was suggested as Summer of Code 2011 Idea and I really liked it and started coding right away :-) I'm also learning Scala along the way.
+This project was suggested as Summer of Code 2011 Idea but I somehow got to decline working on it for GSoC, but still did continue it as a student project :-)
+I'm also learning Scala along the way.
 The app will be rewritten to *pure scala* later on.
 Not now because exploring types in intellij still is kind of better in java than scala and it helps a lot when looking for "where do I get this info from?".